Mall of New Hampshire; Manchester, New Hampshire

 On the whole, the Mall of New Hampshire is a fairly standard middle-tier mall; lots of standard suburban fare but not too many higher-end or destinational stores.
 It’s a pretty successful place and well-located in an area without any major competition, but also doesn’t seem to have many interesting historical facts either.
 Have some stories about the Mall of NH?
 Offer them up in the comments.

-22 Responses to “Mall of New Hampshire; Manchester, New Hampshire”
+41 thoughts on “Mall of New Hampshire; Manchester, New Hampshire”

 1. Way to go on quick updates!
 Never seen a mall in a loop shape that wasn’t a Mills mall.